 Learn how to build DIY wood bookends with this easy tutorial.
-These DIY bunny bookends are perfect for keeping kids’ books organized – and it was a zero cost project!
+These DIY bunny bookends are perfect for keeping kids’ books organized – and it was a zero-cost project!

 Lately, I’ve been noticing just how much my kids adore creative time.

-The first thing my preschooler said today was, “Daddy, can you go the store so that Mommy and I can do a fall craft?”
+The first thing my preschooler said today was, “Daddy, can you go to the store so that Mommy and I can do a fall craft?”

 I laughed as I overheard it, but I absolutely love how much he values his craft time.

 In addition to giving the kids plenty of time for crafts and creativity, my husband and I also have started creating things just for them.

 They see us constantly building and creating things for the house.
 So it makes them feel so important when we make them something special.

 We just made this sand and water table for their birthdays, which was such a hit!
 So funny how much kids love sensory tables.

 Today, we are sharing how we made these simple bookends for our daughter’s nursery.

 Our daughter’s nursery needed a little love.